 As you all might know already, I am very fond of Indian Thalis and have eagerly lapped on reading different Indian Thalis.
 Sometime back NDTV Food featured Top 10 Udupi dishes and ever since then I have been wanting to make a Udupi Thali myself.

 Another reason was, Padma got me Jackfruit Appalam/Pappad from her visit to Udupi.
-As she was travelling and visiting Krishna Temple, she was sharing the pictures and I was so taken in by them.
+As she was traveling and visiting Krishna Temple, she was sharing the pictures and I was so taken in by them.
 That also made me decide that I ought to cook Udupi Thali.
-Ever hear of a papad leading to a thali?
+Ever hear of papad leading to a thali?
 Well if you taste the Jackfruit appalam, you will agree on it.

 Even before I knew about the Udupi Menu, I knew their Sambar was famous and wanted to make it.
-However from the Udupi Recipes site, I couldn’t identify which was sambar.
-After hours of reading, I finally understood, it’s called as Koddelu!
+However, from the Udupi Recipes site, I couldn’t identify which was sambar.
+After hours of reading, I finally understood, it’s called Koddelu!
 I was reading about the Gulla Bolu Huli.
 I was having problems understanding the different regional words used.
 I am hoping I ended up with an authentic sambar, no matter how much I understood!

 Another surprise element was reading that coconut being predominately used in Udupi Cuisine as well.
 So when a Sambar is prepared without coconut, it is called “Bol Koddel”.
 As the natives think without coconut, the sambar is plain.